-Today I joined Five thousand attendees at the first day of the Microsoft Ignite the Tour – London event.
-This is the first year I have attended and so I thought I’d write a quick summary for those who could not get a ticket and to encourage you to book well in advance next year.
+Today I joined five thousand attendees at the first day of the Microsoft Ignite the Tour – London event.
+This is the first year I have attended and so I thought I’d write a quick summary for those who could not get a ticket and to encourage you to book well in advance for next year.

-For me the day started with bad traffic and late trains so I missed the rather marvellous Rory Neary present what I’m told was a really excellent session on “Enabling everyone to digitise apps and processes with Power Apps and the Power platform”.
+For me, the day started with bad traffic and late trains so I missed the rather marvellous Rory Neary present, what I’m told, was a really excellent session on “Enabling everyone to digitise apps and processes with Power Apps and the Power platform”.
 I’m a fan and avid subscriber of Rory’s You Tube channel and his enthusiasm and prolific Power App creation is totally contagious.

 There were many more sessions that I did mange to catch, my favorite being the one hosted by the enigmatic Dux Raymond Sy and Power Platform superstar Donna Sarkar.
 This session talked about inclusion and diversity, neurodiversity and a heartfelt story from Samit Saini which was so inspiring.

 Donna challenged the audience to create their first Power App during the conference and to claim a Power Platypus stickers – which I have to say is really cool;

 These conferences bring together some of the cleverest people I’ve ever met.
 Its an absolute pleasure to be around people who are as enthusiastic about the Power Platform as I am and the conversations are always about ideas, helping others and improving the tools.